 Each time, we take three of our five gallon buckets lined with a plastic garbage bag.
 The reason for three is because that is how many fits in our wooden wagon with the pull handle.
 They would be way too heavy to carry!
-The reason for the garbage bag is so we can easily lift them out into a laundry basket while we prepare them for storage or use and we can have the bucket available right away.
+The reason for the garbage bag is so we can easily lift them out into a laundry basket or storage tote while we prepare them for storage or use and we can have the bucket available right away.
 A family with not so many people in their vehicle could take these bags out and put them in the seats or more trunk space and put fresh bags in the bucket and go get more.
 Our family will fill the buckets with apples, load them in the vehicle, then go enjoy the fun things to do like sample the different varieties of apples, pet the animals, ride on the rides, slide down the slide or do the corn maze at our fun orchard.

 Now it's time to sort the apples.
 First we look at each apple and try to store the apples with no cuts, holes or bruises.
 The others we will eat soon, make applesause, desserts, dried apples, fruit leather, etc. In storage, we don't want the apples to touch each other in case a few go bad, no need to spoil them all.
 Do not wash.
 They need their protective waxy coat to better preserve them.